 - listening to the voice of children

-- a commitment to take all allegations of abuse against children seriously and to respond to them consistently and in line with Mercy Health’s child safe policies and procedures.
+- a commitment to take all allegations of abuse and neglect against children seriously and to respond to them consistently and in line with Mercy Health’s child safe policies and procedures.

 - a recognition of the need to continually promote cultural safety and provide a safe environment for children of Aboriginal and culturally and/or linguistically diverse backgrounds, and children with a disability.